stealthly/minotaur/labs/zookeeper/README.md

 **Example:**

-`./apply-zookeeper.sh bdoss-dev testing us-east-1 us-east-1a 3` - this will spin up 3 zookeeper nodes in "testing" deployment.
+`./minotaur.py lab deploy zookeeper -e bdoss-dev -d testing -r us-east-1 -z us-east-1a -n 3` - this will spin up 3 zookeeper nodes in "testing" deployment.

-NOTICE: All Zookeeper nodes that belong to the same deployment will form a cluster.
+*NOTICE:* All Zookeeper nodes that belong to the same deployment will form a cluster.

 If you want to remove your deployment - just delete a corresponding CloudFormation stack in AWS Web Console.